'A Classic Combination of Lakes, Mountains & Waterfalls'

 After crossing the gravel beaches on the northern shores of Crummock Water, the terrain becomes less technical.
 The route follows the pine clad shoreline of Lanthwaite Wood to reach Cinderdale Common & a welcome refreshment point.

 A steady climb leads into the beautiful Rannerdale Valley, crossing the beck & contouring round the base of Rannerdale Knotts.

 The final short climb is a section of pitched steps reaching above Hause Point.
 A fast grassy descent leads back to Crummock lakeshore, passing through the woods & fields to reach Buttermere village.
 Then follows the main track to the lakeshore field at Buttermere, to a well deserved finish...

 Total Ascent (20k route): 234m Time Limit: 3:30 hrs

-There will be a hydration station on the 20k course located at Cinderdale Common.
-Refreshments will be available at the finish area for all finishers.
+There will be two hydration stations on the course.
+Refreshments will also be available at the finish area.

 Course Records (20k route):